Creator / Colin Wilson

 Colin Henry Wilson, born in Leicester, England, 1931, was a prolific writer of fiction and non-fiction books in many genres - philosophy, literary criticism, science-fiction, fantasy, horror and the occult.
 He came to fame and some notoriety in 1956 with his first book, The Outsider

 , which explored themes of alienation and anomie in nineteenth and twentieth century writing, as well as exploring the lives and motivations of some of the people who wrote it.
-This propelled him to overnight fame as a literary equivalent of the "Angry Young Men" who were being lauded at the time by the British intelligensia.
-The fact he had written his masterwork without having gone to university and whilst living rough on Hampstead Heath to save money were newsworthy hooks the media exploited.
+This propelled him to overnight fame as one of the "Angry Young Men" who were being lauded at the time by some of the British intelligensia (others included the playwright John Osbourne and the novelist Kingsley Amis.
+The fact he had written the book without having gone to university and whilst living rough on Hampstead Heath to save money were newsworthy hooks the media exploited.
 The fact his lover's father turned up one day, and had to be physically restrained from going for Wilson with a horsewhip, only fuelled the flames.

 .
 Wilson has also written some works of criminology, including an analysis of the Moors Murderers, and several explorations of violent and sexual crime, of which Order of Assassins